Revelation 2:18-20

 Rev 2:20 Notwithstanding I have a few things against thee, because thou sufferest that woman Jezebel, which calleth herself a prophetess, to teach and to seduce my servants to commit fornication, and to eat things sacrificed unto idols.

-This verse logically follows the thought of having feet as fine brass.
-Fine brass, as we demonstrated in our study on base metals, typifies Christ in our flesh.
+These verses logically follow the thought of having feet as fine brass.
+Fine brass, as we demonstrated in our study on base metals [link here], typifies Christ in our flesh.
 Christ in our flesh is our flesh at the peak of its service to God.
 After all, it is “through death” that life is found.
-But Even Christ’s flesh could not live forever and could never have inherited the kingdom of God:
+Even Christ’s flesh could not live forever and could never have inherited the kingdom of God:

 1Co 15:50 Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; neither doth corruption inherit incorruption.